koenbok/Framer/readme.md

 - `yes` ~~Should we move from `properties` to a more friendly `keys` and `values` everywhere?~~
 - What should we do with capitalization like `Utils.x`, `Align.left`, `Framer.CurrentContext`.
 - Should we add top level hacks for bad things like timers and events and hijack.
+- Should we rethink enabling / disabling the extras
+- We should look into performance chars of TouchEmulator (on android) and avoid creating many new events

 ---